+Unfortunately, the 65,000 it is simply wrong.
 According to the latest figures from United States Citizenship and Immigration Services (USCIS), the number of new H-1B visas approved has been:

 During the promotion of the SKIL BILL in 2006, industry lobbyists and politicians claimed the legislation would increase the number of H-1B visas from 65,000 to 115,000.
 Just this week Investors Business Daily laments Congress`s failure to pass that legislation and gives those same bogus figures.[Brain Barrier March 9, 2007]

 As you can see, the actual visa numbers are not in accord with the claim that the SKIL BILL would increase H-1B visas TO 115,000 a year.